MoWM: Mixture-of-World-Models for Embodied Planning via Latent-to-Pixel Feature Modulation: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we introduced MoWM, a mixture-of-world model framework for embodied action planning that effectively bridges the complementary strengths of pixel-space and latent-space world models.
-MoWM addresses the key limitation of visual redundancy in pixel-based models by using high-level, motion-aware representations from a latent world model to guide and modulate low-level feature extraction.
-This design enables the model to suppress task-irrelevant visual details while preserving fine-grained information critical for precise manipulation, resulting in a more insightful visual representation for downstream action decoding.
-Extensive experiments on the CALVIN benchmark validate the effectiveness of the proposed method.
+We introduced MoWM, a hybrid framework for embodied action planning that combines the strengths of pixel-space and latent-space world models.
+MoWM addresses the visual redundancy in pixel-based models by leveraging motion-aware representations from latent models to enhance low-level feature for action decoding.
+This approach enables the model to focus on task-relevant details, improving action decoding for precise manipulation.
+Extensive experiments on the CALVIN benchmark and real-world robot tasks demonstrate the effectiveness of our method.

 In the future, we envision several promising directions for further research.
 A key improvement is to explore dynamic fusion strategies that can adaptively weigh the contributions of latent and pixel features based on task complexity.
-Furthermore, we will validate our approach on additional benchmarks and real-world robotic platforms to assess its applicability.
-Finally, we also plan to extend MoWM into a more generalized framework pre-trained on large-scale, unannotated video datasets, enabling zero-shot transfer to a wider range of embodied tasks.
+Furthermore, we also plan to extend MoWM into a more generalized framework pre-trained on large-scale, unannotated video datasets, enabling zero-shot transfer to a wider range of embodied tasks.